District 41 elementary schools return to the blended in-person model on December 3. Hadley will remain in the full remote model. MORE HERE

 While we continue watching for national and local information on coronavirus, please refer to this webpage for a list of ongoing District 41 communications.
-We have increased deep cleanings in our D41 schools.

 - Talking with children about Coronavirus (CDC)

 - Talking to Children About COVID-19: A Parent Resource (NASP)